TC-Gaming/-TC-Gaming-API/citydriving-statistics-api/user-profile-api.md

 **REQUEST:** `?key=YOUR_KEY&username=mbutcher`

 This API only returns the options which have been changed from the default setting using the `!setopt` command.
 Numbers refer to the LFS colour code of the chat message.
 This example shows the default values which would not normally be returned.
-Example user: [MButcher](https://world.city-driving.co.uk/?page=profile&id_user=17).

 **RESPONSE:**